libreswitch/ops/docs/show_version_detail_design.md

 Functionality from the "package.bbclass" is leveraged, which is used by the package manager as well.
 On the build machine, the metadata per package is gathered and stored in files (also called dictionaries) at - ${PKGDATA_DIR}.
 During the packaging process, the "do_packagedata" task packages data for each recipe and installs it into a temporary, shared area.
 This directory defaults to the following: ${STAGING_DIR_HOST}/pkgdata
-This resource is used to generate a "Version Detail" text file that contains the desired information per package.
+This resource is used to generate a "Version Detail" yaml file that contains the desired information per package.
 This file is packaged along with the image.
 When ops-sysd comes up, it reads this file and fills the information therein into the OVSDB "Package_Info" table.
 This OVSDB information is then accessed by management entities like CLI and REST to display the package information.